 5. Constant vs. Variable Bitrate

 Part of the hierarchy in the export settings with H.265 (or 4) is the option to choose between constant or variable bitrates.
 Constant is, as you’d think, a standard bitrate across the whole film.
-Variable bitrate lets you set target and maximum bitrates, which means PP will aim for a certain amount of data throughout your video.
+Variable bitrate lets you set target and maximum bitrates, which means Premiere will aim for a certain amount of data throughout your video.